Updated April 5, 2023

 Your ability to garner more aid dollars requires additional work and persistence on your part.
 There are no guarantees that an appeal for more financial aid will be successful, but it does not hurt to try since you will not lose out on your original aid award.

 Remember, you have the final say in school selection and managing your costs.
-If your aid package from a school is not sufficient to meet your needs, be OK with walking away.
+If your aid package from a school is not sufficient to meet your needs, talk with the Financial Aid Office to find out if there are more options.
+And, it’s also OK to say ‘No’ and move on if a school is not a good financial fit.